-To understand Maria Teresa's winemaking today, one must first understand the methods and philosophies of her father-a man famously opposed to many of the recent changes in Langhe winemaking.
+To understand Maria Teresa's winemaking today, one must first understand the methods and philosophies of her father-a man famously opposed to the "modern" winemaking that swept the Langhe in the 1990s.

-Bartolo wasn't shy with his opinions of what was in his view, true Barolo, and what wasn't, telling Stephen Tanzer, "I don't make wines with fantasy names.
+Bartolo wasn't shy with his opinions of what was, in his view, true Barolo and what wasn't, telling the journalist Stephen Tanzer, "I don't make wines with fantasy names.
 I don't make crus, I don't make wine in barriques, my wines don't have perfume of vanilla and Limousin oak.
 I'm the last of the Mohicans."